Eurovision 2024: 5 original songs in the running this year

 The 68th Eurovision Song Contest is back.
 This year, 37 countries and as many representatives are competing, in the hope of winning on May 11.
 Once again, eclecticism is in the spotlight, with some offbeat candidates and unusual titles.
 Let's take a look at 5 original songs competing at this year's Eurovision!

 EveryEurovision contest has its share of surprises.
 While Loreen won last year's contest for Sweden, Finnish candidate Käärijä came close to dethroning her with his quirky universe and unusual song.
 Once again this year, several candidates are already making a name for themselves with their out-of-the-ordinary songs.
-Here, we take a look at 5 of the original songs competing in this spring's 68thEurovision Song Contest.
+Here we take a look at 5 of the original songs competing in this spring's 68thEurovision Song Contest.

-Croatia: Baby Lasagna - "Rim Tim Tagi Dim
+Croatia: Baby Lasagna - Rim Tim Tagi Dim

-Created by singer-songwriter Marko Purišić, Baby Lasagna has been chosen to represent Croatia this year.
+Created by singer-songwriter Marko Purišić, the Baby Lasagna project has been chosen to represent Croatia this year.
 Its style?
 Humorous, laid-back lyrics skilfully blended with an industrial metal sound close to that of Rammstein, for whom Baby Lasagna makes no secret of his admiration.

 Estonia: 5miinust & Puuluup - "(Nendest) narkootikumidest ei tea me (küll) midagi"